 (2) A driver, master or authorised person to whom a person produces an electronic ticket under regulation 6 or 6A may read, download or copy data held on the ticket that is relevant to the person’s authorisation to make a journey.

-(3) A driver, master or authorised person may retain an electronic ticket that is produced to the driver, master or authorised person under regulation 6 or 6A if —
+(3) A driver, master or authorised person may retain a payment device produced to the driver, master or authorised person under regulation 6 or 6A if —

+(a) the payment device was issued by the Authority; and

-(a) it is a ticket belonging to a person who is registered with the Authority as the owner of the ticket; and
+(b) a person is registered with the Authority as the user of the payment device; and

-(b) the owner has notified the Authority that the ticket has been lost or stolen.
+(c) the registered user has notified the Authority that the payment device has been lost or stolen.

+(4) A driver, master or authorised person may retain a payment device produced to the driver, master or authorised person under regulation 6 or 6A if —

+(a) the payment device was issued by the Authority; and

+(b) a person is registered with the Authority as the user of the ticket; and

-(4) If an electronic ticket produced to a driver, master or authorised person under regulation 6 or 6A is not valid under regulation 5(2)(b) because it is not being used in accordance with a condition that it be used only by the person to whom it was issued, the driver, master or authorised person may retain the ticket.
+(c) the ticket is not valid under regulation 5(2)(b) because it is not being used in accordance with a condition that it be used only by the registered user.

 [Regulation 44 inserted: SL 2020/183 r.
-14.]
+14; amended: SL 2023/75 r.
+11.]

 45. Infringement notice